 One quarter of Melbourne's population was born overseas, making it one of the world's most multicultural cities.
-"Melbourne has been crowned the world's second most liveable city in the world by Economist Intelligence Unit's Global Liveability Survey 2018."
+"Melbourne has been crowned as the most liveable city in Australia and 10th in the world by Economist Intelligence Unit's Global Liveability Survey 2022."